Military service: Romania

 Romania suspended compulsory military service on 23 October 2006.
 This came about due to a 2003 constitutional amendment which allowed the parliament to make military service optional.
 The Romanian Parliament voted to abolish conscription in October 2005, with the vote formalising one of many military modernisation and reform programmes that Romania agreed to when it joined NATO.

 Serbia

 Serbia abolished compulsory military service on 1 January 2011.
 Before that, Serbia had compulsory national service for all men aged between 19 and 35.
 In practice, men over 27 were seldom called up.
 Service was usually performed after university studies had been completed.
 The length of service was 12 months, then reduced to 9 months but was reduced to 6 months in 2006.
 There was also an alternative for conscientious objectors which lasted 9 months.
 Serbian nationals living outside of the country were still expected to complete national service; however, they could defer it if it would have seriously affected their career in the country where they then resided.
 This could be done by contacting the embassy in the country of residence (if under 27), or done by contacting the army directly (if over 27).
+Serbia intends to reintroduce conscription in November 2025.